novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 type SimpleGD
 ```

-In order to update weights optimizer needs:
+In order to update weights an optimizer needs:
-1. the list of weights itself
+1. the list of weights to update
 1. current activations for all layers
 1. calculated error: yHat vs. y
-1. learningRate parameter, which is static for the entire traning cycle
+1. learningRate parameter, which is static for the entire training cycle

-Earlier, we used a static type `SimpleGD` when we constructed `Sequential` model.
+`SimpleGD` type is a token to summon an optimizer instance.
 In future, we can extend optimizers with other algorithms.

 Data batching is happening outside of the optimizer, in the `train` method.
-We can select either full batch or mini-batch training by specifing a number of record in the batch.
+We can select either full batch or mini-batch training by specifying a number of records in the batch.

 Actual implementation of the gradient descent optimization: